-Also, menu labeling at chain restaurants is a good start, but cities and states could expand access to nutrition information to more restaurants.
-A good next step is to provide menu labeling on state or local property, such as in cafeterias in government office buildings, publically funded hospitals, state universities, road-side rest stops, and state park concessions.
+States and localities can support menu labeling and enhance its effectiveness by conducting campaigns and education programs to encourage healthy eating at restaurants and the use of the available nutrition information.
+Cities and states could expand access to nutrition information to more restaurants by requiring nutrition information in all restaurants (including those with less then 20 outlets nationally) or on state or local property, such as in cafeterias in government office buildings, publically funded hospitals, state universities, road-side rest stops, and state park concessions.

 For help implementing a menu labeling policy in your area or for more information, contact us at: firstname.lastname@example.org.